How Can I Improve My Mental Health Without Therapy?

 Digital Environment Management:

-- Curate social media feeds to include positive content
+- Choose social media feeds with positive content

 - Use technology mindfully rather than compulsively